Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

+Based on the results from our analysis vehicle_length & ground_clearance provide a non-random amount of variance to the mpg values in the dataset

 2. Is the slope of the linear model considered to be zero?
 Why or why not?